-Canon 77D versus Nikon D5300
+Canon 77D vs Nikon D5300

 The Canon EOS 77D and the Nikon D5300 are two digital cameras that were officially introduced, respectively, in February 2017 and October 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5300 is notably smaller (6 percent) than the Canon 77D.
 Moreover, the D5300 is markedly lighter (11 percent) than the 77D.
 In this context, it is worth noting that neither the 77D nor the D5300 are weather-sealed.